descope/go-sdk/README.md

 ### Manage Third Party Applications

-You can create, update, delete or load third party applications:
+You can create, update, delete or load third party applications, while also search and delete existing consents related to any third party application:

 ```go
 // Create third party application